knotsocial/composite/README.md

 Domain model event framework for Appcelerator Titanium Alloy

-The problem with MVC frameworks in general is that they tend not to provide a clear separation of view models and domain models.
-This can lead to messy code, where domain model logic has been placed in amongst view model related code.
+A common problem with MVC frameworks is they tend not to provide a clear separation of view models and domain models.
+This can push developers towards writing messy code, where domain model logic has been placed in amongst view model related code.

-One way of delineating the view and domain logic is to add a separate "domain event stream" and "domain model" specifically to handle the domain logic.
+One way of delineating the view and business logic is to add a separate *domain event stream* and *domain model* which are entirely separate from the UI event stream and MVC.
 Composite is  an attempt to create a framework which does just that.
-Using Composite you can create domain models completely decoupled from the UI MVC code facilitating a high level of business logic isolation fro UI logic.
+Using Composite you can create domain models completely decoupled from the UI MVC code facilitating a high level of business logic isolation from UI logic.

 One of the benefits of such a system is that it allows developers to replace all data storage code with domain event serialization.
-Which allows for automatic serialization of all models without having to define a schema, infinite undo / replay of all activity, offline queueing and retry, etc.
+This provides, almost for free, a number of beneficial features including: automatic serialization of all models without defining a data storage schema, infinite undo / replay of all user activity, communication failure recovery via offline queueing and retry, etc.

-[Note: Domain event serialization in composite hasn't been checked in yet.
-Composite will support queued domain event serialization to SQLite / REST / extensible ]
+[Note: The domain event serialization in Composite hasn't been checked in yet.
+Composite will support queued domain event serialization to Local SQLite / Remote REST / or extensible to whatever]

 ## Architectural Entities